 Set the Ownership Standard Early

-One important note is that you should always avoid selling entirely the rights to your beat(s) for a one time payment.
-If YoungKio had sold the beat for Old Town Road to Lil Nas X for a one time payment of $30, that would’ve been all of the money he made on the song.
-He wouldn’t have received any royalties or possibly even credit for the song.
-Leasing beats is a great way to get exposure and let others access your content, but it’s pivotal to make sure that you’re maintaining your rights.
+One important note is that you should almost always avoid selling the rights to your beat(s) for a one-time payment (or a “buyout”).
+If YoungKio had sold the beat for Old Town Road to Lil Nas X for a one-time payment, that would’ve been all of the money he made on the song.
+He wouldn’t have received any royalties or even been credited for one of the biggest hits of all time.

-If you have questions about beat leasing and selling, as well as how this affects your publishing, reach out to our team.
+If you have questions about beat leasing and selling, as well as how this may affect your publishing, please feel free to reach out to our team.